Kotoden-Yashima Station

 Kotoden-Yashima Station (琴電屋島駅, Kotoden-Yashima-eki) is a passenger railway station located in the city of Takamatsu, Kagawa, Japan.
 It is operated by the private transportation company Takamatsu-Kotohira Electric Railroad (Kotoden) and is designated station "S06".

 Lines

-Kotoden-Yashima Station is a station of the Kotoden Shido Line and is located 5.0 km from the opposing terminus of the line at Kawaramachi Station].
+Kotoden-Yashima Station is a station of the Kotoden Shido Line and is located 5.0 km from the opposing terminus of the line at Kawaramachi Station.

 Layout

 Kotoden-Yashima Station features a side platform and an island platform serving three tracks.
 However, only the side platform and one side of the island platform is used in regular service.
 The station building is located on the eastbound (side) platform, and the two platforms are connected by a level crossing.
-The station is unmanned.
+The station is unstaffed.